PUPPY CULTURE

 The golden standard in socialisation and anxiety prevention

-Nowadays everyone is aware how our childhood can have an immense impact on us, later in life.
+Nowadays we are all becoming more aware about how our childhood can have an immense impact on us, later in life.
 The love and care our parents provide for us, will positively or negatively affect how we are as an adult.
 If we tell you that the same thing happens with puppies and their mothers, that doesn’t sound too strange, right?

 The first 12 weeks of a puppies life shapes and defines their personality as adults.
 In these 12 weeks, every impression and experience is important, since it cements their core memories and gives them the tools needed to interact positively with the world around them.

 We call this process of providing experiences and learning moments for puppies ‘socialisation’.
 This can be achieved through the simple act of talking to them, handling them or making them used to loud noises.
-The rule of thumb is: try to provide as many new experiences as possible in this 12 week period!
+However there is a huge difference between providing as many new experiences as possible, known as habituation and the act of socialisation.

 In the time that we have been active as breeders - over the course of the last decennium - we have tried to expand our knowledge on puppy psychology and which upbringing guarantees the best results for our puppies.
 To do this, we experimented with different techniques and shared knowledge and information with other breeders around the world.
 We actively exchange knowledge with breeders in The Netherlands, Spain, Thailand, Czech Republic and the USA.
 The biggest factor in our success however, is Puppy Culture.